Design by LOCAL Brooklyn (now Lenzlinger Architecture). Photo by Ben Rahn, A-Frame Studio

 The answer depends on whether you are buying just one neighboring unit or two new units to combine at once—and then things can get a bit more complicated.

-Keith Furer, vice president of sales at mortgage bank GuardHill Financial Corp., says not many lenders will even consider financing combinations but those that do will generally structure a mortgage in one of two ways:
+"As with anything else, risk is the main factor that banks take into account when considering to lend for a particular transaction," says Keith Furer, vice president of sales at mortgage bank GuardHill Financial Corp.
+Accordingly, not many lenders will even consider financing combinations but those that do will generally structure a mortgage in one of two ways:

 If you have equity in your existing apartment then you can do a cash-out refinance to buy the new unit as an investment property.
 So technically it’s a combination loan but it’s done in two separate transactions.
 This can also free up cash for your renovation.
 Then once you combine the apartments you can refinance as one mortgage, the one drawback being that you might end up at a higher interest rate.
 Not all banks will do investments for co-ops either.

 Whenever you are going to finance one or both units, Roberts advises having a built-in clause in the loan agreement(s) that will prevent a combination from triggering the loans being called.
 Such was the case with one of his clients, who owned his existing apartment outright and financed the second one.
-When he went to combine the units he was considered in breach of the mortgage agreement “even though the bank was effectively getting double the assets they had before,” says Roberts, who adds that this situation comes into play more often when there are two separate loans.
+When he went to combine the units, he was considered in breach of the mortgage agreement “even though the bank was effectively getting double the assets they had before,” Roberts says, adding that this situation comes into play more often when there are two separate loans.

 —Earlier versions of this article contained reporting and writing by Leah Hochbaum Rosner.